Whiteparish: Notable buildings

 Abbotstone House is a Grade II listed building, adjacent to the A27, in the northwestern part of the village.
 Brickworth House was long the seat of the Eyres; in 1821 it passed by marriage to Thomas Nelson, 2nd Earl Nelson.
 Broxmore House and Cowesfield House were demolished in the late 1940s.

 The Pepperbox, on a hill in the northwest corner of the parish, is a three-storey hexagonal brick tower from the early 18th century or perhaps 1606.
 Possibly built as a hunting lookout, the ground floor arches and the windows were at some point bricked up; the tower and hillside are now owned by the National Trust.

 Notable people

 Lieutenant General Sir Archibald Nye (1895–1967), senior Army officer in both world wars and later High Commissioner in India and Canada, retired with his wife Una to Alderstone House.

-Eyres
+The Eyre family

 Several members of the Eyre family, of Brickworth and later of Newhouse in the adjacent parish, were prominent lawyers, judges or Members of Parliament.